 Course Quality Standards: The same standards of course quality shall be applied to any portion of the course conducted through distance education as are applied to traditional classroom courses in-person classes.
 Furthermore, distance education courses, materials and resources shall follow Section 508 of the Rehabilitation Act.

-Distance Education (Course) Quality Determinations: Determinations and judgments about the quality of the distance education instructional methods were are made with the full involvement of the college curriculum committee and discipline faculty approval procedures.
+Course Quality Determinations: Determinations and judgments about the quality of the distance education instructional methods were are made with the full involvement of the college curriculum committee and discipline faculty approval procedures.

 Instructor Contact

-Any portion of a course section conducted through distance education in lieu of face-toface interaction includes regular, effective and substantive contact between instructor and students; through group or individual meetings; orientation and review sessions; supplemental seminar or study sessions; discussion boards or live chat; or field trips, library workshops, email, and/or other methods.
+Any portion of a course section conducted through distance education in lieu of face-to-face interaction includes regular, effective and substantive contact between instructor and students; through group or individual meetings; orientation and review sessions; supplemental seminar or study sessions; discussion boards or live chat; or field trips, library workshops, email, and/or other methods.
 Regular effective contact is an academic and professional matter pursuant to title 5, sections 53200 et seq.

-Any portion of a course section conducted through distance education must include regular and substantive interaction between instructor(s) and students (and among students as described in the course outline of record or distance education addendum, where applicable), either synchronously or asynchrously, through group or individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, voice mail, e -mail, or other activities;
+Any portion of a course section conducted through distance education must include regular and substantive interaction between instructor(s) and students (and among students as described in the course outline of record or distance education addendum, where applicable), either synchronously or asynchronously, through group or individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, voice mail, e -mail, or other activities.

 For the purpose of the definition, substantive interaction means engaging students in teaching, learning, and assessment, consistent with the content under discussion, and also includes at least two of the following: